eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 ### Top four in each benchmark

-The tables show fastest times for each benchmark.
+The tables below show fastest times for each benchmark.
 Times are in seconds.

-**MacOS: Top-4 in each benchmark**
+#### MacOS: Top-4 in each benchmark

 | Benchmark                     | Tool/Time | Tool/Time | Tool/Time | Tool/Time |
 | ----------------------------- | --------: | --------: | --------: | --------: |